VighneshSankpal/ds_salary_proj/README.md

-#"Data Science Salary Prediction and Analysis"
+# Data Science Salary Prediction and Analysis

 In this repository I am creating Data Science project of